 No ATS is not replacing QTLS.
-It is a progression route from QTLS aimed at those experienced teachers or trainers who hold QTLS and who have held their initial teacher education qualification for at least four years.
+It is a progression route from QTLS aimed at those experienced teachers or trainers who hold QTLS and who have held their Level 5 or above initial teacher education qualification for a minimum of four years.

 5. How is ATS an alternative route to SET Fellowship?

 ATS is an alternative route to SET Fellowship for those members who have not gained a Master’s Degree in Education, which is currently the only way of gaining SET Fellowship.
 The aim of introducing this opportunity is to enable high performing teachers and trainers from more diverse settings to undertake ATS, particularly those for whom a Masters qualification may not be a desirable or appropriate option.